zilliztech/claude-context/packages/chrome-extension/README.md

 # GitHub Code Vector Search Chrome Extension

-A Chrome extension for indexing and semantically searching GitHub repository code, powered by Code Context.
+A Chrome extension for indexing and semantically searching GitHub repository code, powered by Claude Context.

-> 📖 **New to Code Context?** Check out the [main project README](../../README.md) for an overview and setup instructions.
+> 📖 **New to Claude Context?** Check out the [main project README](../../README.md) for an overview and setup instructions.

 ## Features